E1011 explores both methods of cannabis/hemp extraction

-CO2 versus BHO is a common comparison when it comes to cannabis extraction, and for good reason.
+CO2 versus BHO is a common comparison when it comes to cannabis extraction – both methods having a unique set of pros and cons.
 Supercritical carbon dioxide extraction is a method that has gained popularity in the last decade as the “preferred choice” when it comes to solvent-based extractions.
-With sporadic fatal butane explosions caused by amateur extractors there has been good reason to shun BHO.
-In this ten-minute read, we extensively explore both methods and unearth the truth of which is superior to the other, if at all this is the case.
+With sporadic fatal butane explosions caused by amateur extractors, there has been good reason to shun BHO.
+In this ten-minute read, we extensively explore both methods and find out if one is, in fact, superior to the other.

 For starters, here’s why cannabis extraction is all the rage.